shenmuxin/risc_mini_os_kernel/README.md

 # Mini kernel based on RISC-V

-This project is based on [MIT6.S801](https://pdos.csail.mit.edu/6.S081/2020/index.html), This material can help you to understand this project:
+This project is based on [MIT6.S801](https://pdos.csail.mit.edu/6.S081/2020/index.html), These materials can help you to understand this project:

 [Preliminary: basic usage of git](./docs/intro_use_of_git.md)